Managing Money for Change

 Finally, community investment means banking at Community Development Financial Institutions.
 They operate much like any other bank.
 The difference is that they're committed to serve the needs of low income people.

-North Star Fund's Beyond Giving program offers donor activists resources and guidance on how to use their money to support the world we all want to see.
-Launched in 2008, this program connects our community to the latest trends in socially responsible investing and using progressive values to shape estate and retirement planning.
+North Star Fund's Donor Program offers donor activists resources and guidance on how to use their money to support the world we all want to see.
+Launched in 2008, this program connects our community to the latest trends in using progressive values to shape estate and retirement planning.

 Handbook on Responsible Investment Across Asset Classes, by David Wood and Belinda Hoff